Microservice Discovery Through a Manifest File

 Tags

-The Tags section allows you to assign tag groups and tags to your microservice.
+In the tags section within the manifest file, you can assign tag groups and tags to your microservice.
+To learn more about tags, see Tags.

 AttributeRequiredDescription